-(6) If the provider does not make an application and payment under subregulation (1) within the time required under subregulation (2), the current authorisation expires on the day that applies under regulation 17(2)(b) and any subsequent application for an on-demand booking service authorisation by the provider must be made in accordance with section 29 of the Act.
+(6) If the provider does not make an application and payment under subregulation (1) within the time required under subregulation (2) and in accordance with subregulation (3) —

+(a) the current authorisation expires at the end of the period for which it was granted; and

+(b) any subsequent application for an on-demand booking service authorisation by the provider must be made in accordance with section 29 of the Act.

+[Regulation 18 inserted: Gazette 26 Jun 2019 p.
+2269-71.]

 19. Surrender of on-demand booking service authorisation

 (1) The provider of an authorised on-demand booking service may, by written notice to the CEO, surrender the on-demand booking service authorisation.